Research

 -

 Regression discontinuity designs rest on local comparison, yet most studies do not describe the units that determine their estimates.
-When researchers omit that description, readers cannot know the empirical scope conditions or judge how far the findings travel.
-This failure to address scope conditions can stall theory development and misguide policy advice.
-We outline a procedure that computes kernel distance-weighted covariate means for near-cutoff units in order to describe the sample.
+When researchers omit that description, readers cannot judge how far the findings travel.
+This omission can cause inference to drift beyond the warranted population, stall theory development by obscuring the conditions under which mechanisms operate, and misguide policy advice.
+We outline a procedure that computes kernel-weighted covariate means for near-cutoff units and compares them with the nominal sample in order to characterize empirical scope conditions.
 We demonstrate our approach by re-analyzing three published studies using sharp, multi-cutoff, and fuzzy designs.
-In each case the analytical sample differs from the population the study purports to inform.
-Characterizing scope conditions facilities proper contextualization and a broader theory-informed discussion of results.
-An accompanying R package implements the calculations.
+In some cases the analytical sample differs meaningfully from the nominal sample; in others it closely resembles it.
+Both findings are informative.
 The procedure makes sample composition explicit, clarifies empirical scope conditions, and strengthens the descriptive foundation on which causal inference rests.

 * We are in the process of incorporating comments and feedback.
 Feel free to email me at Bryant.moy@nyu.edu with additional feedback.